astronomer/airflow-guides/guides/dynamically-generating-dags.md

 We can see that all of the connections that match our filter have now been created as a unique DAG.
 The one connection we had which did not match (`SOME_OTHER_DATABASE`) has been ignored.

 ## Multiple-File Methods

 Another pattern for dynamically generating DAGs is to use code to actually generate Python files for each DAG.
 The end result of this method is having one Python file per DAG in your `DAG_FOLDER`, but rather than manually create all the files, they are dynamically generated from some external script.

-One way of implementing this method in production is to have a Python script that generates DAG files which gets executed as part of a CI/CD workflow.
+One way of implementing this method in production is to have a Python script that generates DAG files, which gets executed as part of a CI/CD workflow.
 The DAGs get generated during the CI/CD build and then deployed to Airflow.
+You could also have another DAG that runs the generation script periodically.

 Some benefits of this method include:

 - It's more scalable than single-file methods.
-Because the DAG files are being generated external to Airflow, the DAG generation code isn't executed on every scheduler heartbeat.
+Because the DAG files aren't being generated by parsing code in the `DAG_FOLDER`, the DAG generation code isn't executed on every scheduler heartbeat.
 - Since DAG files are being explicitly created before deploying to Airflow, you have full visibility into the DAG code.

 On the other hand, drawbacks of this method include:

 - It can be complex to set up.
-- Changes to DAGs or additional DAGs won't be generated until the script is run, which in most cases requires a deployment.
+- Changes to DAGs or additional DAGs won't be generated until the script is run, which in some cases requires a deployment.

 Below we'll show a simple example of how this method could be implemented.

 ### Example: Generate DAGs From JSON Config Files

 One way of implementing a multiple-file method is using a Python script to generate DAG files based on a set of JSON configuration files.
 For this simple example, we will assume that all DAGs will have the same structure; each will have a single task that uses the `PostgresOperator` to execute a query.
 This use case might be relevant for a team of analysts who need to schedule SQL queries, where the DAG is mostly the same, but the query and the schedule are changing.

 To start, we will create a DAG 'template' file that defines the DAG's structure.
-This looks just like a regular DAG file, but we have added specific strings where we know information is going to be dynamically generated, namely the `dag_id`, `scheduletoreplace`, and `querytoreplace`.
+This looks just like a regular DAG file, but we have added specific variables where we know information is going to be dynamically generated, namely the `dag_id`, `scheduletoreplace`, and `querytoreplace`.

 ```python
 from airflow import DAG